SeargeDP/SeargeSDXL/README.md

 ### Alternative Installation:
 - Drop the `SeargeSDXL` folder into the `ComfyUI/custom_nodes` directory and restart ComfyUI.

+# Information for Example Workflows
+Now 3 workflows are included in the examples directory.
+They are called *simple*, *advanced*, and *reborn*.

+### Simple and Advanced
+The only difference between *simple* and *advanced* is how the prompts are used through the CLIP models.
+The *advanced* workflow also processes the base sampler at half the speed compared to the *simple* workflow, due to the way the conditioning is combined.

+### Reborn
+The *reborn* workflow is a new workflow, created from scratch.
+It requires the latest additions to the SeargeSDXL custom node extension, because it makes use of some new node types.

+The interface for using this new workflow is also designed in a different way, with all parameters that are usually tweaked to generate images tighly packed together.
+This should make it easier to have every important element on the screen at the same time without scrolling.

+Prompting has also been revised, once more.
+The main prompt and secondary prompt influence the two CLIP models similar to the way my original workflow worked.
+A third positive prompt was added for style description and artist references.
+This one influences both CLIP models.

+For the negative prompt the way it is now designed expects objects and subjects you don't want in the negative prompt and styles that you don't want in the negative style.

 # Custom Nodes

 <img src="https://github.com/SeargeDP/SeargeSDXL/blob/main/example/Searge-SDXL-Nodetypes.png" width="768">